jiacheng-0/az-900-fundamentals-notes/README.md

  describe the benefits and usage of Azure DevOps, GitHub, GitHub Actions, and Azure DevTest Labs

+DevOps

+- Boards, Repo, Pipelines

+- Set of practices for building applications quickly and maintaining high quality

+Azure DevTest

+- self service to provide VM and a lot of automation options

 ## Describe Azure management tools

  describe the functionality and usage of the Azure Portal, Azure PowerShell, Azure CLI, Cloud Shell, and Azure Mobile App